polceanum/nupic.pyxx-mt/README.md

 Usage
 =====
-Go to download directory (where CMakeLists.txt is located) and:
+Go to the download directory (where CMakeLists.txt is located) and:

     mkdir build
     cd build